Reading / Writing on Files

 But I don’t want to open a real file.
 I wanna mock the opening and the content of the file.

-This is elegantly possible with mock_open()
+This is elegantly possible with mock_open().

-This replace the use of open()
+This replace the use of open().

-This works with both open()
+This works with both open() called directly like this:

 file = open('file/path', r)